A Long Ride Around India

 The Canoe Stories

 The Canoe Stories is a series of paddles across lakes, rivers and oceans.
 Around India and around the world.
 It has already commenced and I have completed three parts of the Canoe Stories, on three lakes in Uttarakhand.
-I am now preparing to go down 2,500km of the Holy Ganges.
+I am now going down 2,500km of the Holy Ganges.
 There are a lot of rivers and lakes that I am excited about, but the five paddles I am really looking forward to are Odyssea, the Amazon, the Volga-Matushka, the Sri Lankan circumnavigation, and the Yukon.

 Click here to take a look at what is planned as far as the Canoe Stories is concerned.